ju-c/stars/README.md

 - [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
 - [rauchg/next-ai-news](https://github.com/rauchg/next-ai-news) -
 - [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 PDF Application on GitHub that lets you edit PDFs on any device anywhere
 - [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend Stack for Agents & Generative UI.
-React + Angular.
+React, Angular, Mobile, Slack, and more.
 Makers of the AG-UI Protocol
 - [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
 - [TypeCellOS/BlockNote](https://github.com/TypeCellOS/BlockNote) - A React Rich Text Editor that's block-based (Notion style) and extensible.
 Built on top of Prosemirror and Tiptap.
 - [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is the industry standard workshop for building, documenting, and testing UI components in isolation